 The University's policies for defining operating activities in the statement of revenues and expenses and change in net position are those that generally result from exchange transactions such as the payment received for services and payment made for the purchase of goods and services.
 Certain other transactions are reported as nonoperating activities.
-These nonoperating activities include the University's operating and capital appropriations from the State, net investment income, gifts, and interest expense.
+These nonoperating activities include the University's operating and capital appropriations from the State, net investment income, gifts, certain federal financial aid grants, and interest expense.